Student Code of Conduct Hearing Procedures

-- The administrators authorized to hear appeals are the Vice President for Mission and Student Engagement, the Dean of Students, and the Assistant Dean of Students/Director of Housing & Residence Life.
-The Vice President for Mission and Student Engagement is the highest level of appeal in the University.
+- The administrators authorized to hear appeals are the Associate Vice President & Dean of Students, the Director of Housing & Residence Life, and the Associate Director of Housing & Residence Life.
+The Associate Vice President & Dean of Students is the highest level of appeal in the University.

 - Appeals, regardless of the type of adjudication, shall be based only on:

 - Significant procedural error that changes the findings of fact of the student conduct meeting.

 - New information that significantly alters the finds of fact, that was previously unknown to the respondent, has been discovered and is available during the appeal process.